 Umpires – Umpires are certified ASA umpires.
 Harassment of the umpires, either physical or verbal may result in an ejection from the game and a warning from the league.
 A second offense will result in expulsion from the league.
 Do not harass the umpires!

 Playoff eligibility – All teams are required to sign the HUB Sports player waiver.
 This will act as your public team roster.
 Only players on this roster who have played in at least 3 of their team’s games are eligible to play in the playoffs.
-Teams are not allowed to use fill in players during the playoffs.
-If a team is found using a player not on the team’s public website the following penalties are enforced: If the illegal (Fill-in) player is identified prior to the illegal player’s at bat the player is removed from the field with no further penalty.
-If the illegal player is identified after the player’s at bat the player is removed from the line-up, a ghost out is recorded in their spot and the team will receive a 2 run penalty.
-If removing illegal players from a lineup results in a team having 6 or less rostered players and/or no female rostered players than the infringing team must forfeit.
+Teams are not allowed to use fill-in players during the playoffs.
+If a team is found using a player not on the team’s public website the following penalties are enforced: If the illegal (Fill-in) player is identified prior to the illegal player’s at-bat the player is removed from the field with no further penalty.
+If the illegal player is identified after the player’s at-bat the player is removed from the line-up, a ghost out is recorded in their spot and the team will receive a 2 run penalty.
+If removing illegal players from a lineup results in a team having 6 or less rostered players and/or no female rostered players then the infringing team must forfeit.

-Tie-breakers – The following tie-breakers will be used to determine playoff eligibility and seeding: In the case of two teams ending the season with identical records the first tiebreaker is head to head record, followed by overall run differential, followed by overall runs against.
-In the case of two teams ending the season with identical records but have not played each other the first tie-breaker is overall run differential, followed by overall runs against.
+Tie-breakers – The following tie-breakers will be used to determine playoff eligibility and seeding: In the case of two teams ending the season with identical records, the first tiebreaker is head-to-head record, followed by overall runs against, followed by overall run differential.
+In the case of two teams ending the season with identical records but have not played each other the first tie-breaker is overall runs against, followed by overall run differential.
 Any team with a forfeit is automatically seeded lower.

-If three or more teams end the season with identical records the first tiebreaker is head to head record among the tied teams, followed by overall run differential, followed by overall runs against.
+If three or more teams end the season with identical records the first tiebreaker is head-to-head record among the tied teams, followed by overall runs against, followed by overall run differential.
 Any team with a forfeit is automatically seeded lower.